 Have a look at what's to come!
 The development roadmap details a list of new features and improvements upon existing ones that you’ll be seeing get into the game.

 Early Access is being used for its intended purpose; allowing the community to become directly involved in the development of the game and helping to fund further development.
+Features listed in the development roadmap may see a release after the game is out of Early Access unless otherwise stipulated.

 Join us on Discord to provide us with feedback as we push towards the game’s eventual release.